Justin Herbert Player Prop Bets for NFL Week 8 | Los Angeles vs. New England 10/31/2021

 Season Stats

-- He's also figured in the ground game, with 72 rushing yards (12.0 ypg) on 21 carries with one rushing touchdown.
+- He's also contributed in the ground game, with 72 rushing yards (12.0 ypg) on 21 carries with one rushing touchdown.

-- The Chargers have thrown the ball in 64.0% of their plays from scrimmage this year while staying on the ground 36.0% of the time.
-This offensive attack ranks 17th in the NFL in points scored.
+- The Chargers, who rank 17th in the NFL in points scored, have attempted a pass 64.0% of the time while opting for the ground attack 36.0% of the time.

-- Herbert has attempted 30 of his 246 passes in the red zone, accounting for 44.8% of his team's red zone plays.
+- Herbert has thrown 30 passes in the red zone this season, 44.8% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Herbert's matchup with the Patriots.